 A: You are not required to have a lawyer when filing an Informal Review or Formal Appeal.
 You can file both for free.
 Details are available on the appeals page.

 A: Not necessarily.
 Property tax bills are calculated by multiplying the Market Value by the tax rate.
 The

-Mecklenburg Board of County Commissioners and local jurisdictions (city and towns) determine tax rates during the annual budget process in late spring.
-Your tax bill may go up, down or stay the same.
+Mecklenburg Board of County Commissioners and local jurisdictions (city and towns) determine tax rates during their annual budget processes in late spring.
+Your tax bill may go up, it may go down or it may stay the same.

 Q: When will I get my property tax bill and when are my property taxes due?

-A: Property tax bills are mailed to property owners in July 2019.
-Property taxes are due Sept.
-1 of each year and are payable without interest though Jan.
-5, 2020.
-An interest charge of 2% is assessed as a penalty on delinquent property tax bills received on or after Jan.
-6. Here is more information about tax payments.
+A: Property tax bills are mailed to property owners in July of each year.
+Property taxes are due September 1 of each year and are payable without interest though January 5 (or the date indicated on your tax bill).
+An interest charge of 2% is assessed as a penalty on delinquent property tax bills received after January 5.
+Here is more information about tax payments.

 Q: When is the tax rate set?

 Mecklenburg Board of County Commissioners and local jurisdictions (city and towns) determine tax rates during the annual budget process in late spring.
-This process begins in May 2019.
+This process begins each year in May.
 Public input is encouraged before the budget is adopted, typically in late June.
-The tax rate that will apply to your new property value will be set late spring and will go into effect July 1, 2019.
+The tax rate that will apply to your new property value will be set late spring and will go into effect July 1.

 Q: How do I know if I qualify for property tax exemptions?

 A: Exemptions have a range of eligibility requirements.
 To find out if you qualify visit the